alphayax/renum/README.md

 ```bash
 renum [options]
 ```
 Here are the available options:
---season: The season number to start from.
+- `--season`: The season number to start from.
---episode: The episode number to start from.
+- `--episode`: The episode number to start from.
---dry-run: Preview the changes without applying them.
+- `--dry-run`: Preview the changes without applying them.

 ## Examples